 Two weeks without a single viewing can be disheartening when selling your home.
 Don't despair!
 This guide offers practical steps to revitalise your property's appeal and attract potential buyers.

 Selling a property can be a journey, and sometimes, that journey hits a quiet patch.
 If your home has been on the market for a couple of weeks with no viewings, it's a clear signal that it's time to reassess and take proactive steps.
-As your estate agent, we're here to help you navigate this, but understanding the potential issues and solutions is key for you too.
+As your estate agent, we're here to help you navigate this, but understanding the potential issues and solutions is key for you, too.

 Review Your Online Presence